Barry Tourist Railway: History

 In 1979, the Butetown Historic Railway Society was formed in Cardiff, running a service along a short section of the Taff Vale Railway line from Cardiff Bute Road railway station northwards towards Queen St Station.
 As plans for the redevelopment of parts of Cardiff by the Cardiff Bay Development Corporation became clearer, the site was required for other purposes, and the railway was asked to leave.
 The Vale of Glamorgan Council bought Barry Island railway station and the newly-formed Vale of Glamorgan Railway Company was offered a lease of it, with financial aid from the Welsh Development Agency.

 The project was supported by the Welsh Development Agency, with funding also being obtained from the European Regional Development Fund.
 These funds, together with some funding from the Vale of Glamorgan Railway Company, enabled Barry Island station to be refurbished by 1996.
 Further funds were awarded by the Welsh National Assembly in 2002, which were used to reinstate the line over the causeway between Barry Island and the mainland, and subsequently to extend the line to Gladstone Road Bridge.
 Trains were run from the station to the low level Hood Road Goods Shed and a new high level platform at Woodham Halt, later extended to Gladstone Bridge.
-In 1999, the railway attracted 8,500 vistors, and this had risen to 13,000 by 2004.
+In 1999, the railway attracted 8,500 visitors, and this had risen to 13,000 by 2004.
+The council supported the project with an annual grant of £65,000.

-From mid-2006, the Vale of Glamorgan Council began to consider how the range of heritage and commecial activities associated with the railway project could be expanded, and the annual cost to the council of supporting the project could be reduced.
+From mid-2006, the Vale of Glamorgan Council began to consider how the range of heritage and commercial activities associated with the railway project could be expanded, and the annual cost to the council of supporting the project could be reduced.
 By December 2007 they had identified some solutions.
 The Heritage Skills Training Centre and some adjacent track would be leased to a group called BRECO, who proposed to run a training facility covering restoration, railways and heritage, which would enable participants to gain NVQ qualifications.
 The BRECO group would also lease some office space and the storage area at Hood Road goods shed.
 There was a proposal by the Vale of Glamorgan Railway Company, acting on behalf of themselves, the Traditional Traction/D9521 Group and Barry Railcar Project, to lease the wheel drop shed and mess building at Barry Rail Depot, but the council decided that their business case was not sufficiently robust for this to proceed.
 The council also decided to put the operation of the railway out to tender, but to allow the existing operation to continue through 2008 while the tendering process was being undertaken.